Heap Dump Explorer

 to investigating Android memory issues, covering

-dumpsys meminfo, native heap profiles and Java heap dumps together. - OutOfMemoryError heap dumps — capturing a heap dump automatically on OOM.
+dumpsys meminfo, native heap profiles and ART heap dumps together. - OutOfMemoryError heap dumps — capturing a heap dump automatically on OOM.

 - Native heap profiler — for allocation call-path analysis rather than heap contents.